dprint/dprint-intellij/README.md

 - <kbd>Run Verifications</kbd> - This verifies the plugin is publishable.

-Depending on the version of IntellJ you are running for development, you will need to change the `platformType` property in `grade.properties`.
+Depending on the version of IntellJ you are running for development, you will need to change the `platformType` property in `gradle.properties`.
 It is IU for IntelliJ Ultimate and IC for IntelliJ Community.